lell/ezprepro2/README.md

 - [J. Mollink et al. 2019. *The spatial correspondence and genetic influence of interhemispheric connectivity with white matter microstructure*](https://www.nature.com/articles/s41593-019-0379-2)

 The scripts for the **ezprepro** pipeline are provided [here](https://github.com/lell/ezwin/tree/master/ezprepro).
-To reproduce this pipeline, the scripts must be run on a high performance computer with a [_SLURM_-like](https://slurm.schedmd.com) cluster job scheduler, and with a local copy of the UKB genetic data (i.e., UKB [Data-Field 22828](https://biobank.ctsu.ox.ac.uk/crystal/field.cgi?id=22828]) and associated Data-Fields).
+To reproduce this pipeline, the scripts must be run on a high performance computer with a [_SLURM_-like](https://slurm.schedmd.com) cluster job scheduler, and with a local (to the high performance computer) copy of the UKB genetic data (i.e., UKB [Data-Field 22828](https://biobank.ctsu.ox.ac.uk/crystal/field.cgi?id=22828]) and associated Data-Fields).
 The input to this pipeline is a list of sample IDs (the study sample).
 The output is a preprocessed version of the UKB genetic data with the study sample split into a discovery cohort and a replication cohort. **ezprepro** is released under the BSD 2-Clause License.
 That license, and the copyright for **ezprepro**, are listed at the bottom of this _README_ file.

 ### Preprocessing